ticotheps/webtesting-iv-guided/notes.md

 - data access: talk to the persistent data store.

 set the test environment to run on 'node' instead of a browser

+3 Ways to Handle Asynchronous Calls with Testing:

+1) Return the promise and give it back to Jest.
+Jest will wait until the promise is resolved BEFORE executing all the tests.